suhacanuluer/suhacanuluer/README.md

 ## Hi everyone 👋, this is **Suha Can Uluer**

-### I’m a **computer engineering student** and junior **backend developer** in Adana, Turkey.
+### I’m a computer engineering student and junior backend developer, 22 y.o. from Adana, Turkey.

-#### I enjoy using computer, creating complicated algorithms, developing software and learning new software languages.
-And let's create and shape the future...

 ### Skills: